Filip-dev27/apk_installer/README.md

 # apk_installer
-Program that installs all apks in folder "install"
+Program that installs all apks in folder "install" via adb